 The honest framework, because “wait” is not always the right answer:

-Last updated: June 2026.
+Last updated: July 2026.
 We refresh this page as Maruti confirms prices and dates.

 Frequently asked questions

 Has the Maruti e-Vitara launched yet?
 Yes.
-The e-Vitara, Maruti’s first electric SUV, is already on sale from around ₹17.50 lakh ex-showroom, with a claimed range past 500 km on the larger battery.
+The e-Vitara, Maruti’s first electric SUV, has been on sale since February 2026, from ₹15.99 lakh ex-showroom (or ₹10.99 lakh on Maruti’s battery-subscription plan), with a claimed range of up to 543 km on the larger battery.
 There is no newer electric Maruti to wait for in 2026, the Fronx EV and WagonR EV are 2027 cars.